 Minions: Spend only one invader to invade a planet, regardless of defenses.

-Baliflids: Cunning diplomats, can force all aliens to make peace with you every 100 days.
+- Baliflids: Cunning diplomats, can force all aliens to make peace with the player every 100 days.

-Frutmaka: Can warp all alien ships out of your territory every 77 days.
+- Frutmaka: Can warp all alien ships out of the player's territory every 77 days.

-Shevar: Can sap all energy from alien ships in your systems every 90 days.
+- Shevar: Can sap all energy from alien ships in the player's systems every 90 days.

-Marmosians: Can cause other aliens to hate anyone at war with you every 100 days.
+- Marmosians: Can cause other aliens to hate anyone at war with the player every 100 days.

-Chamachies: Can immediately discover any research you are pursuing every 89 days.
+- Chamachies: Can immediately discover any research that the player is pursuing every 89 days.

 Each of the races also has a particular personality; the Govorom and Hanshaks are peaceful and friendly, while the Shevar and Frutmaka are consistently aggressive.